This post may contain affiliate links. Please read our privacy policy.

 - Heavy cream, light cream, or half-and-half – You can decide how decadent you want to be, with heavy cream resulting in the richest dish and half-and-half the lightest.

-- Finely grated Parmesan cheese – This is worth buying freshly grated for (or grating it yourself!).
+- Finely grated Parmesan cheese – This is worth buying freshly grated Parmesan for (or grating it yourself!).

 How to Make Creamed Kale